dogemos-josh/Marketing-for-Founders/README.md

 - [The key to self-promotion on Reddit](https://marketingexamples.com/content/reddit)

-**P.S.** If you're looking for a list of subreddits that allow self-promotion go back to [Places To Launch Your Startup](#-places-to-launch-your-startup), and if you're looking to set up your Reddit social listening strategy go back to [Social Media Marketing](#-social-media-marketing).
+**PS.** If you're looking for a list of subreddits that allow self-promotion go back to [Places To Launch Your Startup](#-places-to-launch-your-startup), and if you're looking to set up your Reddit social listening strategy go back to [Social Media Marketing](#-social-media-marketing).

 <br/><br/><br/>